surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/creating-a-windows-powershell-navigation-provider.md

    Set-Location mydb:
    ```

-2. Now run the `Get-Childitem` cmdlet to retrieve a list of the database items, which are the
+2. Now run the `Get-ChildItem` cmdlet to retrieve a list of the database items, which are the
    available database tables.
 For each table, this cmdlet also retrieves the number of table rows.

    ```powershell